rjmccall/swift-evolution/visions/accessors.md

 Based on the above, we can make some concrete recommendations for how each of these accessors should be used.

+### Recommended sets of accessors

+The above considerations allow us to suggest several recommended sets of accessors:

+- A storage declaration that can't be directly modified and computes a fresh value every time you call it should just provide a `get`.

+- A storage declaration that can't be directly modified and always memoizes its value should just provide a `borrow` or (if it is not a property of a value type) a `read`.

+- A storage declaration that's trying to model an always-present stored component of a value type should just provide `borrow` and/or `mutate`.

+- A storage declaration that's trying to model an always-present stored component of a reference type should just provide `read` and/or `modify`, adding `get` and `set` if performance evaluations suggest it's important.

+- A storage declaration that presents a value that transforms what it stores internally should probably provide all of `get`, `set`, `read`, and `modify`.

+- An abstracted storage declaration (like a protocol requirement) that's trying to ensure optimal access for a variety of implementations should provide the full gamut of most-general accessors: `get` (if `Copyable`), `set`, `read`, and `modify`.

-#### `get`
+### `get`

-This should be used when the access constructs and returns a new value or is part of a resilient interface which might be changed to operate this way at some point in the future.
-Note that this works correctly even for non-copyable types when the value truly is returned fresh from each access and not being stored locally.
+`get` should be used when the access computes a new value or is part of a resilient interface which might be changed to operate this way at some point in the future.
+Note that this works correctly even for non-copyable types when the value truly is returned fresh from each access and is not being stored locally.

 Use `mutating get` when you need to implement a `get` operation that might cache the value or otherwise update mutable state on the containing object.

 Use `consuming get` to model transmutation operations, where the original instance is being transformed into some other type, dissolving it in the process.
 One use case of this is unwrapping box types, where the returned instance is extracted from the box, destroying it in the process.

-#### `set`
+### `set`

-As above, this is the only reasonable way to implement subscript operations that create new entries.
-It can be used with copyable or noncopyable property values.
+`set` is a basic operation for all mutable storage declarations.
+It should generally be defined unless it is straightforwardly redundant with a `modify` or `mutate` operation.

+If `mutate` is possible to define, `set` will usually be redundant.

+If `set` is defined, it should usually be combined with a `modify` or `mutate` unless the definition of `modify` would be exactly the `get`/`yield`/`set` pattern that's automatically synthesized anyway.

-#### `unsafe*Address`
+### `unsafe*Address`

 These are not recommended for general use, as they require working with unsafe pointer types.
 However, until `borrow`/`mutate` can be implemented, they will be the only good choice for containers that need to flexibly provide access to non-copyable values.